reverset/geosplash/README.md

 - I am aware the game is capped at 60 fps.
 This is because all calculations rely on happening every 16 ms, if the FPS were to change it would get inconsistant.
 I considered fixing this but since this project has came pretty far already, it'd take a lot of time to fix every spot, so it'll just have to stay the way it is.
+- A lot of this code is bad, pretty bad, really bad, or absolutely terrible.
+I know and I likely won't fix it, this project was just a joke to begin with.

 ## To Run
 Ensure you have `pip install raylib` installed.